Meet One Of Nature's Smallest And Evolutionary Marvel, The Stunning Bee Hummingbird

 Males have a striking pink or crimson glow from the top of their heads to their throats, and they sing and perform in the air all around to entice females.
 They lay eggs that are about an inch long and the size of a coffee bean.

-Males have a green bodies with bright red necks while females are blue with a black underbelly and a black neck
+Males have green bodies with bright red necks while females are blue with a black underbelly and a black neck

 The mother bird won't let the father get close to the eggs, though, because of the vivid plumage, which predators will see.
 Like other hummingbirds, bee hummingbirds primarily eat nectar, but they occasionally eat insects and spiders as well.